vanjaanderson/Zelda/README.md

 &lt;/IfModule>
 </pre>

-4. Open website in a browser, log in with root/root and install modules.
-Modules are setup with this link (from within Zelda): [modules/install](/Zelda-master/modules/install/).
-Predefined user root/root is created.
+4. Open website in a browser and instructions start automatically.
+Some modules have to be setup and you do it with this link (from within Zelda): [modules/install](/Zelda-master/modules/install/).

+5. Now you can log in with `root/root`.

 Configuration (advanced)
 ------------------------
 In `site/config.php`, you can enable/disable debug info and controller settings, and other advanced preferences.
 You can configure navbars, urls , custom theme, stylesheet settings and a lot more...